-CIRCOM Regional encourages the circulation of programming between its member stations so that the best regional content may be seen as widely as possible around Europe.
-With this aim, there is a new - and voluntary - addition to the Prix for 2017.
-This is not a "rule of entry": it is a request.
+CIRCOM encourages the circulation of programming between its member stations so that the best regional content may be seen as widely as possible around Europe enhancing the prestige of all regional television and content creation.

+With this aim, there is now a voluntary request to members to permit this at minimum cost with all or some of their entries.
+Please note this is a request, NOT a Rule of Entry.